Esri/dynamic-situational-awareness-qt/docs/README.md

 A [basemap] provides a background of geographical context for the symbology on the map.
 Use this tool to choose the basemap you want to see.
 Another basemap may be selected at any time.
 Specify the folder locations the app searches for basemaps loaded on your device using your [App configuration settings](#app-configuration-settings).

+> [!TIP]
-***Developer tip:*** You have options when it comes to the basemaps you want to use, including:
+> ***Developer tip:*** You have options when it comes to the basemaps you want to use, including:
+>

-- Decide which basemaps you want to provision from among those that come with this DSA app.
+> - Decide which basemaps you want to provision from among those that come with this DSA app.
-- Download basemaps for offline use from [Tile Basemap group on ArcGIS Online].
+> - Download basemaps for offline use from [Tile Basemap group on ArcGIS Online].
+> - Provision your app with basemaps of your own design.
+> - Decide which basemaps you want to provision from among those that come with this DSA app.
+> - Download basemaps for offline use from [Tiled Basemap group on ArcGIS Online].
-- Provision your app with basemaps of your own design.
+> - Provision your app with basemaps of your own design.
-- Try [Tile Package Kreator] from Esri, available on GitHub.
+> - Use the [Download Map tool in ArcGIS Pro] to create tile packages from tile layers and imagery layers

 # Workflows and best practices